 Third-Party Testing and Certifications

 Choosing gummy vitamins that have been third-party tested is reassuring.
-Independent certifications, like NSF, show the product’s quality and health standards26.
-With the average American adult eating 77 grams of added sugar daily, picking verified gummy supplements is crucial24.
+Independent certifications, like NSF, show the product’s quality and health standards.
+With the average American adult eating 77 grams of added sugar daily, picking verified gummy supplements is crucial.

 This is especially important because gummy vitamins might not have as much as regular pills.
-Third-party testing protects against this problem25.
+Third-party testing protects against this problem.

 What Experts Say About Gummy Vitamins